Javascript Menu by Deluxe-Menu.com

 Operated for the purposes of self-training and technical investigation using radio by qualified people who do so solely with a personal aim, without pecuniary interest, on Amateur Service frequencies or bands, and may participate in the Amateur-Satellite Service.

-Repeater Station (only Advanced Licence holders, and Standard Licence holders within the conditions of a Standard Licence)
+Repeater Station (only Advanced Qualification holders, and Standard qualification holders within the conditions of the common Class Licence)

-Beacon Station (only Advanced Licence holders, and Standard Licence holders within the conditions of a Standard Licence)
+Beacon Station (only Advanced qualification holders, and Standard qualification holders within the conditions of the common Class Licence)

-The licences are subject to the Licence Conditions (Amateur Licence) Determination (LCD).
-Link
+These licences are subject to the Licence Conditions (Amateur Beacon and Repeater Licence) Determination (LCD) and Licence fees are applicable.

 Assessments, Certificates of Proficiency & Callsigns